The Kappa Delta sorority is committed to providing opportunities and experiences that inspire women to greatness.

 "The chilly rain splattered the window panes of hte little dormitory room on Professional Hall, the dormitory floor where most of the seniors lived.
 Saturday meant no class, and the dreary weather that hung over Farmville was a perfect excuse for the four friends to tuck themselves away in that cozy spot and talk for hours...It was that afternoon that Kappa Delta was born--October 23, 1897-- at the State Female Normal School in Farmville, Virginia"

 -Ordinary Miracles: 100 Years of Kappa Delta Sorority

 - It snowed on the charter class's First Degree.

 - The first theme party was a Country Jamboree.

-- The Shamrock Fundraisers such as the Annual Cookout raises over $12,000 for KD philanthropies.
+- The Shamrock Fundraisers such as the Shamrock N Shuck & Shamrock N Run raises over $20,000 for KD philanthropies each year.